THE FESTIVAL RETURNS 20-22 OCTOBER 2023 WITH ITS UNIQUE MIX OF FASCINATING GUESTS, FANTASTIC FILMS & FRIENDLY ATMOSPHERE

 Find us on FilmFreeway

-We rebooted our international Delta film competition last year and again sought short films from around the world.
-We had a fantastic response yet again, with a great range of finalists from around the world.
+We rebooted our international Delta film competition in 2022.
+We have a fantastic response each year, with a great range of finalists from around the world.

 Winners in each category — Horror, Science Fiction and Fantasy – receive the Delta Award, with the best-in-festival getting the coveted Norman J. Warren Trophy, named in honour of the cult filmmaker.
 Click here to learn more about Norman